 Non-traditional

-Because they are calculated during each payroll, pay-as-you-go premiums ensure that businesses are paying exact amounts for their coverage.
+Because they are calculated during each payroll, pay-as-you-go premiums ensure businesses pay exact amounts for their coverage.
 These plans eliminate the need for upfront lump sum payments and year-end audits.

 It’s important to remember that employers should always be the ones to purchase the plan.
 The cost should never be deducted from the employees’ pay.